Why is there such a long wait to see a spine specialist?

 There are many factors other than cost and location that Dr Zotti considers in referring you to specific clinics.
 For example, only some radiology clinics have the expertise or equipment to perform a specific procedure or test that Dr Zotti will use the information from to help make important clinical decisions.
 As such, not all radiology requests can necessarily be performed locally to you or at a comparable cost between radiology clinics (which Dr Zotti has no control over).
 For example, only certain clinics will have the EOS scan or MR spectroscopy available, the ability to do intravenous sedations or a radiologist(s) trained in specific spinal injection techniques (e.g. Radiofrequency ablation or cervical epidural injections).
 However, referrals by Dr Zotti can be utilised at a radiology clinic that better suits geographic, cost or logistical needs of a patient in most cases.
 Where there is a specific need to go to a specific clinic Dr Zotti will generally inform you of the reason for this.
 Bulk billed specialist MRIs generally have waiting lists applicable whereas privately paying patients or patients where the investigation has been approved by insurance generally do not have the same waiting times apply.

 Why can't I just book in for spinal surgery /injections without first seeing a specialist for assessment?
 Why not book surgery through Telehealth?
+Why does he not provide estimates and costs for procedures prior to seeing me?

 While there are practices where surgeries are booked off an MRI and a Telehealth consult, Dr Zotti believes that meeting and assessing the patient physically is essential in any decision making.
 Dr Zotti not only needs to physically examine you but also values establishing rapport and assessing compatibility of your personality and beliefs about your condition to his, as this has been shown to be a key determinant in therapeutic alliances between patient and surgeon.
+Further, Dr Zotti will not provide proposed item numbers or estimates for surgery until he has assessed you, confirmed the diagnosis and provided the recommended surgical treatment plan.

 Why will Dr Zotti not guarantee that I will get the result I expect from spinal surgery?
 Why did Dr Zotti refer me to another specialist?